ryonakae/figma-plugin-sync-notion/README.md

 }
 ```

-- Now you can access the API with the URL `https://reverse-proxy.yourname.workers.dev/https://any-api-url` without the CORS error.
+- Now you can access any API with the URL: `https://reverse-proxy.yourname.workers.dev/https://any-api-url` without any CORS errors.

 The URL entered into the "Notion API URL" field of this Figma plugin is `https://reverse-proxy.yourname.workers.dev/https://api.notion.com` (not required for "v1" and later).